Physical Address

 As stated above, altering even just one of the axioms that define a branch of mathematics, you get an entirely new branch of mathematics where the old results no longer necessarily apply.

-For a long time, many mathematicians and philosophers actually tried to prove that fifth postulate asserted by Euclid from the other four postulates.)
-It was thought that it didn’t need to be asserted as an axiom, but as time went on, it was eventually shown that the fifth postulate could not be deduced from the four previous postulates (using very sophisticated mathematical logic that goes well beyond the scope of this book.)
+For a long time, many mathematicians and philosophers actually tried to prove the fifth postulate using the first four postulates.
+It was thought that it didn’t need to be asserted as an axiom, but as time went on, it was eventually shown that the fifth postulate could not be deduced from the four previous postulates (using very sophisticated mathematical logic that goes well beyond the scope of this book).

 There are types of geometries where the fifth Euclidean postulate is eschewed, the two most commonly known ones are elliptical geometry and hyperbolic geometry.
 There is even a type of geometry, distinct from Euclidean, elliptic, and hyperbolic geometry called Spherical Geometry that is concerned with geometric figures that lie on the surface of a sphere.

-Being able to work with such geometries requires sophisticated tools that will be explored in later books, but for the curious reader.
+Being able to work with such geometries requires sophisticated tools that will be explored in later books.
 In short, elliptic geometry essentially says that there are no parallel lines, whereas hyperbolic geometry says that are infinitely many distinct parallel lines passing through a point that is not on some given line.

 A Wikipedia article on Non-Euclidean Geometry can be found here.